We investigate complaints made about food hygiene in food premises and food that you think is unsafe.

 Please note that it may not have been the last food eaten by you that has caused your illness.

 Most bacteria have an incubation time of around 12 to 72 hours after eating before causing food poisoning symptoms.
-The most likely ‘culprit’ is therefore food that was eaten either the previous day, or up to three days before.
-It can be even be as long as a week to ten days before symptoms develop, in some cases.
+The most likely casue is therefore food that was eaten either the previous day, or up to three days before. in some cases, it can be even be as long as a week to ten days before symptoms develop, in some cases.